Made for Love (TV series)

-Made for Love is an American science fiction black comedy-drama television series based on the 2017 novel of the same name by Alissa Nutting.
+Made for Love is an American science fiction dark comedy-drama television series based on the 2017 novel of the same name by creator Alissa Nutting.
 The series premiered on HBO Max on April 1, 2021.
-It stars Cristin Milioti, Billy Magnussen, and Ray Romano.
+It stars Cristin Milioti, Billy Magnussen and Ray Romano.
 In June 2021, the series was renewed for a second season which premiered on April 28, 2022.
 Despite positive response to the series, in June 2022, the series was canceled after two seasons following the merger of HBO Max's parent company WarnerMedia with Discovery, Inc. to become Warner Bros.
 Discovery.
 It was removed from HBO Max in December 2022.

 Premise

 After a woman escapes from a suffocating 10-year marriage to a tech billionaire, she discovers her husband had her fitted with a tracking device.
 The device, which he implanted in her brain, allows him to track her location, watch her live, and know her "emotional data" as she tries to regain her independence.